VincentTam/vincenttam.github.io/source/_posts/2014-06-05-mathjax-in-octopress-via-https.markdown

 2. Invoke Firefox's web console by `<C-S-k>`.  (can be closed with `<F12>`)

-{% imgpopup /images/posts/OctopressHTTPS/WebConsoleGoogleFonts.png 80% Firefox's web console %}
+{% img fancybox /images/posts/OctopressHTTPS/WebConsoleGoogleFonts.png 'Firefox's web console' 'fig5' %}

 In lines 3–4 of the web console, I could see that Google Fonts were blocked.
 I clicked "[**[Learn More]**][MixedContent]" and was brought